What is LOTUS?

 Support & Volunteers

 LOTUS gratefully accepts monetary and in-kind donations.
 We also accept volunteers in many roles, since the needs of clients relate to jobs, family needs, social support, and health.
-If you'd like to help, complete this brief survey and someone will contact you soon.

 - Read about LOTUS in the Association for Women Lawyers newsletter.